BHIMAVARAPU-MANOJ-KUMAR/User-Login-Registration-With-Email-Verification-Backend/README.md

 3. The user receives an email with a link to activate their account.
 The link contains the verification token as a query parameter.
 4. The user clicks on the link and is redirected to a confirmation page.
 The backend application validates the token and activates the user’s account if it is valid and not expired.
 5. The user can then log in with their email and password.
 The backend application checks the credentials and grants access if they are correct.
+6. You need to install nodeJS Runtime Environment on your system to work.
+To install email verification package, use: npm install -g maildev.

                                                                           THANK YOU ..... !!
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------